SnowyMouse/chimera/README.md

 If [maps in RAM](#memory-settings) is enabled, compressed maps will be decompressed directly into RAM.
 Otherwise, temp files will be used (placed in Chimera's folder).

+#### Camera shake fix
+Chimera fixes a bug where camera shaking does not work at high frame rates.

 #### Reduced DRM
 Normally, Halo does not allow you to join servers with someone that has the